Looking to save in 2021?

 Heat from the sun enters your home through the roof (more roof = more heat) and settles into your attic, then transfers into the rest of your home.
-But adding a layer of attic insulation can prevent this heat (or cold) from getting into your home in the first place.
+But adding insulation inside your attic can prevent this heat (or cold) from getting into your home in the first place.

 What type of insulation you choose will determine whether you need to call an expert or not.
 You may be able to install cotton batting sheets yourself with a little know-how, but you’ll need to call a pro for spray foam installation.

 Another area where air can escape your home is through windows and doors.
-Yes, even if you caulk and seal them well, heat transfer can occur through the material itself.
+Yes, even if you caulk and apply weather stripping, heat loss can occur through the material itself.